ThinkTV, Teachers' Domain

-- Comment from expert scientist: The module gives a reasonable explanation of the role of glaciers in the hydrology of Peru.
+- Comment from expert scientist: The video gives a reasonable explanation of the role of glaciers in the hydrology of Peru.
 It also introduces some of the water quality issues that might be encountered where water is a scarce resource.

 About the Pedagogy

 - A background essay, teaching tips, and link to standards are provided.

 - Links to related videos on this site are provided.

 Next Generation Science Standards See how this Video supports: